jlevy/og-equity-compensation/README.md

   For example, the value of the stock may not increase.
   And if you leave the company before you vest, you *don’t* get back the taxes you’ve already paid.
-- ❗ You must file the 83(b) election yourself with the IRS [**within 30 days**](https://www.irs.gov/irb/2012-28_IRB/ar12.html) of the grant or exercise, or the opportunity is irrevocably lost.
+- ❗ An employee must file the 83(b) election themselves with the IRS [**within 30 days**](https://www.irs.gov/irb/2012-28_IRB/ar12.html) of the grant or exercise, or the opportunity is irrevocably lost.
 - ☝️ Note an 83(b) election is made on receipt of actual shares of stock.